 What Is Insider Selling?

-The last quarter saw substantial insider selling of VeriSign shares.
-In total, insiders sold US$943k worth of shares in that time, and we didn’t record any purchases whatsoever.
-This may suggest that some insiders think that the shares are not cheap.
+The last three months saw significant insider selling at VeriSign.
+In total, Independent Director Timothy Tomlinson sold US$56k worth of shares in that time, and we didn't record any purchases whatsoever.
+Overall this makes us a bit cautious, but it's not the be all and end all.

 What Might The Insider Transactions At VeriSign Tell Us?

-Insiders sold stock recently, but they haven’t been buying.
-And there weren’t any purchases to give us comfort, over the last year.
+An insider hasn't bought VeriSign stock in the last three months, but there was some selling.
+And there weren't any purchases to give us comfort, over the last year.
 On the plus side, VeriSign makes money, and is growing profits.
-While insiders do own a lot of shares in the company (which is good), our analysis of their transactions doesn’t make us feel confident about the company.
-Of course, the future is what matters most.
-So if you are interested in VeriSign, you should check out this free report on analyst forecasts for the company.
+While insiders do own a lot of shares in the company (which is good), our analysis of their transactions doesn't make us feel confident about the company.
+Therefore, you should should definitely take a look at this FREE report showing analyst forecasts for VeriSign.

 But note: VeriSign may not be the best stock to buy.
 So take a peek at this free list of interesting companies with high ROE and low debt.